-- Your spouse is a nonresident alien (citizen of and living in another country). - 2.
+- 1. Your spouse is a nonresident alien (citizen of and living in another country). - 2.
 Your spouse is a resident of another state. - 3.
 Your spouse is a part-year Arizona resident.

-If filing a joint return with your nonresident spouse, you may file a joint return using Form 140NR.
+If filing a joint return with your nonresident spouse, you must file a joint return using Form 140NR.
 See Form 140NR instructions.

-If filing a joint return with your part-year resident spouse, you may file a joint return using Form 140PY.
+If filing a joint return with your part-year resident spouse, you must file a joint return using Form 140PY.
 See Form 140PY instructions.

-The department has issued a ruling on filing a joint return with your part-year resident or nonresident spouse.
+The department has issued a ruling on filing a joint tax return with your part-year resident or nonresident spouse.
 This ruling is ITR 95-2.
-To see this ruling, visit our web site at www.azdor.gov and click on legal research and then click on rulings.
+To see this ruling, visit our web site at www.azdor.gov and click on Legal Research and then click on Rulings.

-Line 5 Box - Head of Household
+Line 5 (Box) - Head of Household Return

 If you are filing as a head of household, check box 5.
 You may file as head of household on your Arizona return, only if one of the following applies.